Best nearshore staffing companies by use case

 Cons:

-- Not nearshore-specialized.
-Deel is global and horizontal, with no LatAm engineering team focus built into the platform.
+- No LatAm specialization.
+Deel is global and horizontal, with no regional recruiting, retention features, or engineering team focus.

 Pricing: Standard EOR starts at $599/month per employee.
 Enterprise EOR starts at $899/month.
 Contractor management starts at $49/month.